A Fight for the Soul of Public Education

 The Story of the Chicago Teachers Strike

 Robert Bruno is a Professor of Labor and Employment Relations and Director of the Labor Education Program in the School of Labor and Employment Relations at the University of Illinois, Urbana-Champaign.
-He is also Director of the School's Project for Middle Class Renewal.
-He is the author of Steelworker Alley: How Class Works in Youngstown and A Fight for the Soul of Public Education: The Story of the Chicago Teachers Strike, both from Cornell, Justified by Work: Identity and the Meaning of Faith in Chicago’s Working-Class Churches, and Reforming the Chicago Teamsters: The Local 705 Story.
+He is also Director of the School’s Project for Middle Class Renewal.
+He is the author of Steelworker Alley: How Class Works in Youngstown, also from Cornell, Justified by Work: Identity and the Meaning of Faith in Chicago’s Working-Class Churches, and Reforming the Chicago Teamsters: The Local 705 Story.